 Students who have completed the tenth grade with a cumulative grade point average of 3.0 or higher and support from a high school official are eligible to participate.
 Auburn First participants are expected to meet eligibility requirements, submit all required documentation for application, complete the required online orientation (0 credit hours and no cost), and fulfill all financial obligations.
-Grades earned in Auburn University courses count towards students' college GPA as wellas high school GPA when taken for Dual Credit.
+Grades earned in Auburn University courses count towards students' college GPA as well as high school GPA when taken for Dual Credit.
 Students may take up to 24 credit hours in Auburn First.
 Students who complete 6 credit hours of approved Auburn First credits by Aug.
-15 of theirsenior year with a 3.0 or higher unadjusted cumulative GPA will earn automatic admission to Auburn.
+15 of their senior year with a 3.0 or higher unadjusted cumulative GPA will earn automatic admission to Auburn.
 Auburn First faculty have designed their courses to meet quality and accessibility standards that will allow students to maximize their academic potential.
-Auburn First courses will guide students tolearn, practice, and complete thoughtfully created assignments that lay a strong foundation for learning.
-Current courses are listed below.
-Visit www.auburn.edu/auburnfirst to see the most up to date list of approved Auburn First courses as new courses are added.
+Auburn First courses will guide students to learn, practice, and complete thoughtfully created assignments that lay a strong foundation for learning.
 Auburn First Courses are offered online, and support is provided with registration in these courses.
-Students may opt to take on campus versions of these courses; however, students should communicate with Auburn First tofind out the differences in registration processes and support available for on campus Auburn University courses.
+Students may opt to take on campus versions of these courses; however, students should communicate with Auburn First to find out the differences in registration processes and support available for on campus Auburn First courses are out the differences in registration processes and support available for on campus Auburn First courses as new courses are added.